 The hacking software that was put on the SolarWinds Orion distribution server was newly developed, according to FireEye.
 It was not built using hacking tools that were developed by the U.S. Defense Department’s National Security Agency (NSA) that were leaked in 2017 and have become the primary tools used for spying operators outside the U.S.

 The capability to develop these kinds of spy tools is held primarily by the NSA, along with Britain’s Government Communications Headquarters (GCHQ) and Israel.
-China and Russia have some capability, but all recent reports indicate their spying is often done using the tools leaked from the NSA or something based on those NSA tools.
+China and Russia have some capability.
 Microsoft’s Brad Smith suggests that it is likely a private cybersecurity company that is involved.

 Despite the lack of evidence that points to a specific actor, the U.S. media immediately blamed Russia for the spying attempt.